-It’s her nonsense position that nothing at all is wrong; it’s not the Labor Department’s fault that the unemployed cannot correctly enter the captcha characters.
+It’s her nonsense position that nothing is wrong; it’s not the Labor Department’s fault that the unemployed cannot correctly enter the captcha characters.

-No, it couldn’t possibly be the Labor Department’s fault that the Beacon portal isn’t working properly for the umpteenth time this month.
+No, it couldn’t possibly be the Labor Department’s fault that the Beacon portal isn’t working correctly for this month’s umpteenth time.

 Does Tiffany Robinson even care?

-Meanwhile, you’re big-time yucking it up while you’re handing out $40K vaccination checks.
+Meanwhile, he’s big-time yucking it up while you’re handing out $40K vaccination checks.

 But, all is good, the governor says.

 All is great, right?